-Are current residents welcoming, committed to sobriety, employed, engaged and supportive?
+Are current residents welcoming, committed to helping you recover, employed, engaged and supportive?

 According to SAMHSA, “Community support is a critical aspect of achieving and maintaining recovery.
 Therefore, recovery houses are uniquely qualified to assist individuals in all phases of recovery, especially those in early recovery, by furnishing social capital and recovery supports.”
-Because sober homes have first-hand knowledge of the challenges of recovery, they are an excellent resource for people just out of rehab.
-They can provide a stable environment, medical knowledge, medications, and peer support.
+Because homes such as recovery houses or halfway houses have first-hand knowledge of the challenges of recovery, they are an excellent resource for people just out of rehab.
+They can provide a stable environment, medical knowledge, medications and peer support.

-Search SAMHSA for nearby treatment facilities and sober living centers using SAMHSA’s treatment locator.
+Search SAMHSA for nearby treatment facilities and living centers using SAMHSA’s treatment locator.

 Employment in Recovery

 We all want and need a steady income to support ourselves and our family.
-However, it’s essential to recognize some jobs do not support a sober lifestyle.
-Work can be a trigger for relapse when it’s an unhealthy environment or unsupportive peers surround you.
+However, it’s essential to recognize some jobs do not support a substance-free lifestyle.
+Work can trigger the recurrence of substance use when it’s an unhealthy environment or unsupportive peers surround you.

 It’s crucial to recognize possible triggers and put yourself in a position to avoid them.
-If your current job puts you at risk for a relapse, it may be best to seek new employment.
+If your current job has the potential to compromise your pathway to recovery, it may be best to seek new employment.

-When looking for a job, look for positions that are a good fit for your sobriety.
-People in recovery may find a structured work environment and set duties work best with their sobriety plan.
-Chaos is not a good fit for those working to find structure, balance and stability.
+When looking for a job, look for positions that are a good fit for your recovery.
+People who are recovering may find a structured work environment and set duties work best with their recovery plan.
+Chaos may not be a good fit for those working to find structure, balance and stability.

 Job searching in recovery can be stressful, but some employers are supportive and create healthy work environments.
-While there’s not a list of these employers, almost all rehab centers and sober living homes have job placement programs and contacts available.
+While there’s not a list of these employers, almost all rehab centers and some substance-free living homes have job placement programs and contacts available.